FabianCMI/recruitment/README.md

-# My first android app, made as recruitment test for infomaniak
+# My first android app
+# Made as a recruitment test for infomaniak

 This App consists in an ITunes catalog browser